Chosen for you

 Information

 Parental responsibility is how the law describes the responsibilities and rights that go with being a parent.
 If you have parental responsibility for a child, you must care for and protect that child and the law entitles you to be involved in making decisions about them.
-Most, but not all parents have 'parental responsibility' for their children.
-It is sometimes important for step-parents to have it too.
+Understand how to apply for a parental responsibility order if you need to and what you have to do at every stage of the process.
+This information applies to England and Wales.